 What Is an Ombudsman?

-by Guest on May 29, 2010
+by Guest Post on May 29, 2010

 There are a number of Ombudsman Schemes in the United Kingdom.
 Some Ombudsmen are Government appointed, for example, The Local Government Ombudsman and The Financial Services Ombudsman, whereas others are industry appointed, such as the Telecommunications Ombudsman and the Surveyor Ombudsman.
 The Double Glazing Ombudsman is a similar non-statutory scheme.

 The Ombudsman can save industry and consumers money.
-In addition to freeing up the court system, there are also opportunities to explore the potential for mediation and conciliation and come to a negotiated settlement which provides both parties with a means for proposed compromise.
+In addition to freeing up the court system, there are also opportunities to explore the potential for mediation and conciliation and come to a negotiated settlement that provides both parties with a means for a proposed compromise.
 If this process proves fruitless, The Ombudsman can investigate further and, if necessary, provide a determination and award by arbitration.
-The Ombudsman's decisions are legally binding on both parties and enforceable in the same manner as a judgement of the court.
+The Ombudsman's decisions are legally binding on both parties and enforceable in the same manner as a judgment of the court.

 Why Does The Double Glazing & Conservatory Industry Need An Ombudsman?

 The industry has little regulation.
 Whilst standards of the product are getting better, problems still occur with mis-selling methods, badly installed products, unfulfilled remedial work, and lengthy guarantees which are not honored (due to traders going out of business or having an unwillingness to make good on their promises).

 The general public still has a deep-rooted and long-standing distrust of the industry.
 Many installers believe that the quality of membership of most Trade Associations and Installer Schemes doesn't lend itself to the grouping of highly professional businesses that are customer focused.